Shopify/toxiproxy/README.md

 ephemeral port range to avoid random port conflicts.
 It's `32,768` to `61,000` on Linux by default, see `/proc/sys/net/ipv4/ip_local_port_range`.

-**Should I run a Toxiproxy for each application?**.
-No, we recommend using the same Toxiproxy for all applications.
+**Should I run a Toxiproxy for each application?** No, we recommend using the same Toxiproxy for all applications.
 To distinguish between services we recommend naming your proxies with the scheme: `<app>_<env>_<data store>_<shard>`.
 For example, `shopify_test_redis_master` or `shopify_development_mysql_1`.